TMS-Namespace/pMenu/README.md

   - usual files.
 - Relative path support, useful for links to portable apps.
 - Categories of unlimited hierarchy depth.
+- Internal links: same item can exisit in multiple places.
-- individual Grouping and sorting for each category\view.
+- Individual Grouping and sorting for each category\view.
 - Full drag and drop support, custom ordering.
-- Custom icons to any item.
-Custom avatar.
+- Custom icons to any item, custom avatar, loading icons from libraries.
 - Search, recent apps, most used, favorite apps.
-- Broken items are detected, and can be hidden instead of deleting them, so they will be available again when you reinstall/de-archive the program.
+- Broken items are detected, and can be hidden instead of deleting them, so they will be available again when you reinstall/de-archive, or change PC.
 - Auto run pMenu, and auto run apps of custom time delay after menu start.
-- Set apps to run as administrator, without the need to indicate the admin password every time.
+- Configure to run apps as administrator, without the need to indicate the admin password every time.
 - Animations, icon reflections, and shadows for your eye please.
+- Ability to hide/show some parts of Menu Ui for your likings.

 # Participating